-Adults: DIY maggid-use the traditional text from here, more creative options here, or download a seder supplement that ties the Magid to the refugee crisis, human justice, or earth justice.
+Adults: DIY maggid-use the traditional text from here, or download a seder supplement that ties the Magid to the refugee crisis, hunger, human justice, or earth justice.

 Poets: Maggid-poem by Marge Piercy

 Queer it Up with this Broadway version of the story.